MidCamp/live-captioning/README.md

 * Chrome desktop (version 25+).
 * Connection to the Internet.
 * JavaScript enabled.

+### Languages
+List of languages available in the dropdown menu was taken from this list of [Google Language Codes](https://developers.google.com/admin-sdk/directory/v1/languages).
+If there is a language missing that you would like added, please contact us or [create an issue](https://github.com/MidCamp/live-captioning/issues) and we will review if the language is available.

 ### How Live Captioning Works
 It's quite simple!
 This is a single HTML file that uses CSS styling and JavaScript to convert speech-to-text using the Chrome browser.
 All the text you see on the screen is captured and written as a transcript to your browser.
 You can view the transcript as either plain text, SRT, or WebVTT format (start and end timecodes).
 Take the transcript and reach an even wider audience once the event is over by providing transcripts for videos and SEO (Search Engine Optimization) value for event sites.